Paige X. Cho - Senior Music Strategist, Bolster

 Prior to her time at UNIFIED, Ash was an artist manager at VVV Management/123 Agency and she also ran a not for profit online channel called Tram Sessions where she managed a team of 30 volunteers who were videographers, photographers and audio engineers.

-Moira Mackenzie - Senior Associate, Sanicki Lawyers
+Moira Mckenzie - Senior Associate, Sanicki Lawyers

 Moira holds a Bachelor of Contemporary Music, Bachelor of Laws and joined Sanicki Lawyers in 2011.
 Specialising in entertainment and intellectual property law, Moira has a passion for working with creatives across a range of industries, with a focus on music, fashion, gaming and start-ups.
 She represents some of Australia’s best-known music makers, as well as artist managers, record labels, producers, music festivals, ticketing providers and has acted for the artists on The Voice and X-Factor.

 With expertise in the area of Trade Marks law, Moira maintains the local and international Trade Mark portfolios for a number of high profile commercial and entertainment clients and regularly advises on Trade Mark related matters, including oppositions, co-existence agreements and Trade Mark disputes.

 Moira currently serves as Vice-Chair on the Board of youth music organisation,The Push, and has served on the Board of Victoria’s peak contemporary music body, Music Victoria.
 She regularly volunteers her time as a pro-bono lawyer for Arts Law Centre of Australia, BIGSOUND and Face the Music/Changes conferences.
 In 2014, 2016 and 2017, Moira was awarded a Pro-Bono Lawyer Award from the Arts Law Centre.

 Danielle Rzik - Broadcaster, DJ & Event Curator